jimmoffitt/SnowBotDev/docs/tutorial.md

 ![](https://github.com/jimmoffitt/SnowBotDev/blob/master/docs/screenshots/help.jpg)

-*Back* buttons require a bit more metadata to implement. *Back* buttons requires context about where they should go to, context on what is the 'parent' location to where the user should be sent.
+*Back* buttons require a bit more metadata to implement. *Back* buttons require context about where they should go to, the 'parent' location to where the user should be sent.
 The SnowBot provides *Back* buttons when it is two levels down (first level options don't really need a *Back* button since *Home* takes the user to the top level anyway).
-So when the SnowBot user is presented  their choice of snow reports, snow research link, or a playlist, a *Back* button is provided to return the user to the corresponding list options.
+So when the SnowBot user is presented with their choice of snow reports, snow research link, or a playlist, a *Back* button is provided to return the user to the corresponding list options.

 The needed context is provided with the Quick Reply *metadata* field in the GenerateDirectMessageContent class.
 When a list option choice is displayed, the *Back* button is added to the options with its *metadata* field set to ```go_back #{type}``` where type is either 'locations', 'links', or 'playlists'.